Danaë (Titian paintings): Philip II's version, and the Prado's

 The Prado version is now agreed to be one painted around 1565, which only joined the Spanish royal collection in the 17th century, bought in Italy by Velasquez, and sold to Philip IV of Spain.
-It is of very high quality, and after the gift to Wellington took its place.
+It is of very high quality, and after the gift to Wellington, it took its place.
 For Sheila Hale it is "the most sensuous of all Titian's female nudes ... [and] transmits a dark erotic charge that makes all previous reclining nudes ... look innocent by comparison."
 It is now shown in the same room in the Prado as their Venus and Adonis and other Titians.

 The greenish cast of Venus's skin is set against the pale hues of the younger woman.
 Danaë parts her lips in pleasure, while the gold spills in greater quantity and with more velocity than in the Naples work.
-The painting is rendered in a looser manner than this; for example the folds of the bed linen and pillow are described with shorter more expressive brushstrokes.
+The painting is rendered in a looser manner than this; for example the folds of the bed linen and pillow are described with shorter, more expressive brushstrokes.